to the Committee on Higher Education and Campus Ministry

 D. Service Projects

-- In September 2007, the Committee on Social Justice presented a discussion on watersheds and water pollution.
-(6)
+- In September 2008, the Committee on Social Justice presented a film and discussion on gentrification.
+(7)

 E. Alternative Spring Break

 In the 2003-2004 academic year, our ministry added an Alternative Spring Break program.
 Based upon a similar program at Howard University, we planned a week of service and learning in Cherokee, North Carolina.
-In 2008, a much greater number of Alt Break programs led to a decreased demand and in the end only three people signed up necessitating cancellation of the trip.
+Interest in the program for the spring of 2009 was up again and we took a group of 14 to Cherokee again for a week of service, reflection, and learning.

 - Students participated in the university’s “Take Back the Night” program.
 The Chaplaincy supported the event by providing chaplain coverage for students who needed to talk or counseling during the evening’s events.